/ / Which Paris Metro Tickets Or Passes Should You Buy In 2025

 Is the Paris Visite Travel Pass worth it?

-While it’s convenient for accessing various landmarks, this pass is somewhat more expensive compared to other options.
+While it’s convenient for accessing everywhere in the Île-de-France region, this pass is more expensive than other options.

 Navigo Découverte Travel Card

-The card itself costs €5, and you can load it with various types of passes including the Youth Weekend Pass and the 1-Day Navigo Pass we looked at earlier, or a Weekly Pass.
+The pass (they actually come as 2 so don’t be surprised when you buy it) costs €5, and you can load it with various types of passes including the 1-Day Navigo Pass we looked at earlier, or a Weekly Pass.

 It is only valid from Monday to Sunday midnight, regardless of when you start using it, and it can only be purchased starting on the Friday before your travel week.